shrink/laravel-strict/README.md

 - [ ] Execute `$ mv README-project.md README.md`
 - [ ] Commit!

+  configuration of the application should take place.
+All of Laravel's optional
-## Notes
+## Changes

+Many defaults have been removed, consolidated or changed to encourage best practices.

+### Configuration

-* Configuration has been moved from `config/*.php` into the application bootstrap in [`bootstrap/app.php`][bootstrap] where all additional configuration of the application should take place.
+Configuration has been moved from `config/*.php` into the application bootstrap in [`bootstrap/app.php`][bootstrap] where all additional configuration of the application should take place.
 All of Laravel's optional configuration options have been removed, only required configuration is included by default.

-* Aliases have been removed as they encourage bypassing dependency injection.
+Aliases have been removed as they encourage bypassing dependency injection.

+### Routing

-* The `routes` directory has been removed in favour of explicit route registration through a `ServiceProvider` as this encourages developers to think about HTTP as one interface into the application — rather than _the_ application.
+The `routes` directory has been removed in favour of explicit route registration through a `ServiceProvider` for each component, as this encourages developers to think about HTTP as one interface into the application — rather than _the_ application.

-* Environment Variables are passed in to the container by Docker Compose: dotenv is **not** supported.
+### Environment

+Laravel ships with [`vlucas/phpdotenv`][phpdotenv] for easy environment variable management, however for a containerised application this library is unnecessary and may even compromise portability.
+All environment variables should be provided via the container orchestration engine, e.g: Docker Compose.

+### Application Build

+[`.dockerignore`][docker-ignore] excludes all files by default before explicitly including paths required by the application.
+Learn more about this approach in [Getting Control Of Your `.dockerignore` Files][ignore-by-default] by [@markbirbeck][markbirkbeck].

+## Development Environment

+### Environment Variables

 Environment Variables should be explicitly set for each service in [`docker-compose.yml`][dc-config] to emulate how environment variables will be provided in production environments.
 A developer can use [`docker-compose.override.yml`][dc-override] to provide values unique to their local environment.
-* [`.dockerignore`][docker-ignore] excludes all files by default before explicitly including paths required by the application.
-Learn more about this approach in [Getting Control Of Your `.dockerignore` Files][ignore-by-default] by [@markbirbeck][markbirkbeck].

-## Volume `vendor`
+### Volume `vendor`

 By default the `vendor` directory is a mounted volume to maximise performance, however if you wish for developers to be able to access the contents of the